 For vegans, getting complete protein from plant foods is essential, as a deficiency can have serious health consequences.
 It is even easy to obtain a sufficient amount of protein from plant sources.
 The key is to know what are the sources of plant protein that can give you the required daily dose.

-That is why I made a list of the top 23 most popular vegan sources of protein for you, which I divided into 7 major categories.
+The list of the top 23 most popular vegan sources of protein

 1. Black Beans